multigres/site/consensus/part-04.md

 - Acks from any nodes other than N2 and N3 do not count towards the durability criteria, and must be ignored by N1.
 - If N4 were the leader, a single ack from either N5 or N6 would be sufficient.
-- Other nodes are still required to apply the logs as they receive the finalizations.
+- Other nodes are still required to apply the logs as they receive the apply messages.
 - While N1 is the leader, acks from N4, N5, and N6 do not count.
 They could optionally be configured as observers for as long as N1 is the leader.
 However, as we will see much later, there are some advantages to them continuing to act as followers, and have N1 ignore their acks instead.

 ### Followers